Somkant07/CodeAlpha_EmailExtractor/README.md

 # Email Extractor

-A simple Python automation script developed as part of the **CodeAlpha Python Programming Internship**.
  This project extracts all email addresses from a text file using **Regular Expressions (Regex)** and saves them into a separate file.

 # Project Description